Classical gravitational scattering from a gauge-invariant double copy: The one-loop HEFT amplitude

 As discussed earlier in \eqref{KOargument}, the top part of the figure, involving two three-point vertices, represents the sum of the two possible diagrams

 Each of the three-point vertices here is $\mathcal{O}({\bar m}_2^2)$, however similarly to \cite{Kabat:1992tb} in the sum we obtain the combination

 As a consequence, the massive propagator in \eqref{eq:HCOneLoop} is effectively put on shell (as depicted by the continuous red line), and hence this term is of $\mathcal{O}({\bar m}_2^3)$.
 Note that this corresponds to the first term in \eqref{4ptHEFTex} in the expansion of the full four-point tree amplitude.
 Furthermore, symmetrising the integrand over the two loop legs leads to the remaining delta function in \eqref{eq:HCOneLoop}.
+In fact the symmetrisation argument of \cite{Kabat:1992tb} is not needed to argue for the second delta function.
+In order to obtain the cut integrand for the hyper-classical contribution we simply need to multiply the first term of \eqref{4ptHEFTex} with a similar factor for the lower line in the diagram \eqref{eq:HCOneLoop}, giving directly a product of two delta functions.
+The factor $1/2!$ in \eqref{eq:HCOneLoop} is simply the symmetry factor required in this two-particle cut where identical particles cross the cut.

 The sum over internal graviton polarisations in \eqref{eq:HCOneLoop} was performed using \footnote{For a recent discussion of completeness relations see \cite{Kosmopoulos:2020pcd}.}

 from which it follows that